 Room temperature.
 No refrigeration needed.

-If you purchased with Standard shipping, you should receive your package within 3-8 business days.
-If you purchased with Priority shipping, you should receive your package within 2-5 business days.
+If you purchased with Standard shipping, you should receive your package within 3-7 days.

 Unfortunately we can only sell/ship in the United States for the time being.
 Each country has it's own regulatory process, but we're working hard to expand internationally soon.